-User Ingress Port Frame Type Action Rate Limiter Port Redirect Mirror CPU CPU Once Counter Conflict No entri ies
+User Ingress Port Frame Type Action Rate Limiter Port Redirect Mirror CPU CPU Once Counter Conflict No entr ies

 Label Description User Indicates the ACL user.
-Ingress Port Indicates the ingress port to which the ACE will apply.All: the ACE will match all ports.Port n: the ACE applies to this port number, where n is the number of the switch port Frame Type Indicates the frame type of the ACE.
+Ingress Port Indicates the ingress port to which the ACE will apply.
+All: the ACE will match all ports.
+Port n: the ACE applies to this port number, where n is the number of the switch port.
+Frame Type Indicates the frame type of the ACE.
 Any : The ACE will match any frame type.
 EType : The ACE will match Ethernet Type frames.
 Note that an Ethernet Type based ACE will not get matched by IP and ARP frames.
 ARP : The ACE will match ARP/RARP frames.
 IPv4 : The ACE will match all IPv4 frames.
 IPv4/ICMP : The ACE will match IPv4 frames with ICMP protocol.
 IPv4/UDP : The ACE will match IPv4 frames with UDP protocol.
 IPv4/TCP : The ACE will match IPv4 frames with TCP protocol.
 IPv4/TCP : The ACE will match IPv4 frames, which are not ICMP/UDP/TCP.
-IPv4/Other : The ACE will match all IPv6 standard frames.
+IPv4/Other : The ACE will match IPv4 frames, which are not ICMP/UDP/TCP.
+IPv6 : The ACE will match all IPv6 standard frames.
 Action Indicates the forwarding action of the ACE.
 Permit : Frames matching the ACE may be forwarded and learned.
 Deny : Frames matching the ACE are dropped.
 Rate Limiter Indicates the rate limiter number of the ACE.
 The allowed range is 1 to 16.
 When Port Redirect Frames that match the ACE are copied to the port number specified here.
 The allowed range is the same as the switch port number range.
 Disabled indicates that the port copy operation is disabled.
 Mirror Specify the mirror operation of this port.
 The allowed values are: Enabled : Frames received on the port are mirrored.
 Disabled : Frames received on the port are not mirrored.
 The default value is Disabled .
 CPU Forwards packet that matches the specific ACE to CPU.
 CPU Once Forwards first packet that matches the specific ACE to CPU.
 Counter The counter indicates the number of times the ACE was hit by a frame.
 Conflict Indicates the hardware status of the specific ACE.
 The specific ACE is not applied to the hardware due to hardware limitations.

-Figure 127 - ACL Status
+Figure 130 - ACL Status

-Label Description Select ACL Select one of the following to be displayed: Combined: Shows both static and conflict entries in the ACL.
-Static: Shows static entries in the ACL.
-IPMC: Shows IPv4 MultiCast (IPMC)entries in the ACL.
-DHCP: Shows DHCP entries in the ACL Loop Protect: Shows Loop-protect entries in the ACL.
-Loop protect feature can prevent Layer2 loops by sending loop protect protocol packets and shutting down interfaces in case they receive loop protect packets originated from themselves.
-The feature works by checking source MAC address of received loop protect packet against MAC addresses of loop protect enabled interfaces.
-If the match is found, loop protect disables the interface which received the loop protect packet.
-Loog message warns about this event and interface is marked with a loop protect comment by system.
-Conflict: Show conflict entries in the ACL.
+Label Description Select one of the following to be displayed: Combined : Shows both static and conflict entries in the ACL.
+Combined Static Static: Shows static entries in the ACL.
+IPMC PTP IPMC: Shows IPv4 MultiCast (IPMC)entries in the ACL.
+DHCP Loop Protect DHCP: Shows DHCP entries in the ACL Conflict Select ACL Loop Protect: Shows Loop-protect entries in the ACL.
+Loop protect feature can prevent Layer2 loops by sending loop prand shutting down interfaces in case they receive loop protect p themselves.
+The feature works by checking source MAC add protect packet against MAC addresses of loop protect enabled is found, loop protect disables the interface which received th Log message warns about this event and interface is marker comment by system.
+Conflict: Show conflict entries in the ACL. ackets originated from lress of received loop interfaces.
+If the match e loop protect packet.
 Refresh Click to refresh the page.
-Auto-refresh Check to enable an automatic refresh of the page at regular intervals.
+Auto-refresh Check to enable an automatic refresh of the page at regular inter vals.